 Workday Minnesota is a project of the Labor Education Service at the University of Minnesota.
 Workday began publishing in the summer of 2000 with support from Minnesota's labor community.
 It was the first on-line labor news publication in the United States.
 Since then Workday has won many awards and has grown to be a trusted source for news about workers, the economy, worker organizations and our communities.

 Workday strives to present an accurate and factual account of news, events and issues through a lens focused on the interests, perspective and well-being of Minnesota's working people.
 Workday staff believe an open and vigorous public debate around issues and ideas is central to a vibrant democracy and quality of life.

-Workday is a member of the International Labor Communications Association and a partner in the Twin Cities Media Alliance, and the Minnesota Labor Communicators group.
+Workday Minnesota is a member of the International Labor Communications Association, a partner in the Twin Cities Media Alliance, and the Minnesota Labor Communicators group.

 Howard Kling, Project Director